mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/index.md

            - 172.40.100.0/24
    ```

-In the above configuration, `peers` defines the configuration of the BGP peer, such as peer ip address and `autonomous system number` (`asn`).
+In the above configuration, `peers` defines the configuration of the BGP peer, such as peer IP address and `autonomous system number` (`asn`).
 The `address-pools` section is similar to `layer2`, except for the protocol.

 MetalLB also supports [advanced BGP configuration][metallb_config].